highchair/artinruins-com/_property/read-ott-house-pwt.md

 ### Current Events

-The house is currently within a six-month waiting period to see if it can saved or if the City will have no choice but   to issue a demolition permit.
-While listed in the National Register’s [Quality Hill Historic District]({% link list/quality-hill-historic-district.html %}), there are no protections or monies available to save it if the owner’s choose demolition.
+The house was in a six-month waiting period to see if it can saved.
+The City of Pawtucket helped to find funding to restore it or a buyer to take it.Eventually, the City had no choice but to issue a demolition permit at the request of the church.
+While listed in the National Register’s [Quality Hill Historic District]({% link list/quality-hill-historic-district.html %}), there are no protections or monies available to save it if the owner chooses demolition.
+It was razed at the end of August, 2024.

 ### History